What is Shavuot?

 Sunset June 6, 2030 – Nightfall June 8, 2030

-Why celebrating Shavuot?
+Why Celebrate Shavuot?

-The Exodus celebrates in Passover symbolizes the physical liberation of the Jews, and the giving of the Torah signifies the spiritual redemption.
+The Exodus celebrates Passover symbolizes the physical liberation of the Jews, and the giving of the Torah signifies spiritual redemption.
 Together these two events form the fulfillment of a journey and teach us that physical freedom cannot be complete without spiritual redemption.

 The achievement of a complete physical and spiritual journey is the reason to celebrate Shavuot.

-How to celebrate Shavuot?
+How to Celebrate Shavuot?